This is part of the Brennan Center's response to the coronavirus.

 Immigration Court Operational Status During Coronavirus Pandemic (regularly updated): https://www.justice.gov/eoir/eoir-operational-status-during-coronavirus-pandemic

 DOJ Executive Office for Immigration Review Memo, Immigration Court Practices During the Declared National Emergency Concerning The Covid-19 Outbreak (March 18, 2020): https://www.naij-usa.org/images/uploads/newsroom/2020.03.18.00.pdf

 State courts have also adopted a wide range of policies, including granting varying levels of discretion to their lower courts to determine policies appropriate for their regions.
 For example, New York’s Chief Administrative Judge issued a statewide order postponing “all non-essential functions of the courts until further notice,” and described the creation of special courts to hear an enumerated list of essential matters.
 The Pennsylvania Supreme Court, on the other hand, initially declared a statewide judicial emergency but let courts determine “on a district-by-district basis” whether to declare emergencies in their district.
 The Pennsylvania court has since ordered statewide closure of all courts except for essential services.

 As of April 30, 36 states and the District of Columbia and Puerto Rico have restricted or suspended most in-person proceedings, and local jurisdictions have issued similar orders in 16 other states according to the National Center for State Courts, which is also compiling and analyzing the many state judicial responses to the current crisis.

 Orders and statements from state courts are available in the below spreadsheet.
 We have also provided summaries of each of the orders.
 Some states have issued more than two orders, so please refer to the corresponding website for access to all of the orders granted by each jurisdiction.
-We will update this document regularly.

 For corrections or updates, please email firstname.lastname@example.org